 Farm Safety Nova Scotia will be holding its Annual Meeting Friday, November 30, 2018.
 The meeting will be held in conjunction with the Annual Meeting of the Nova Scotia Federation of Agriculture at the Glengarry Best Western, Truro.
-More information will be available in early fall.

 10:30am – Keynote Speaker Dr. Andria Jones-Bitton “The Human Side of Farming: Mental Health in Canadian Agriculture”